owlRobotics-GmbH/owlRobotPlatform/README.md

 NOTE: The owlRobotPlatform is compatible with the Ardumower Sunray firmware.
 Sunray is a firmware for your Do-It-Yourself robot mower.
 More details: https://github.com/Ardumower/Sunray

-This repository contains  interface code (App, Python etc.) and examples A for the owlRobotPlatform.
+This repository contains  interface code (App, Python, ROS etc.) and examples for the owlRobotPlatform.

 ![owlplatform](https://github.com/owlRobotics-GmbH/owlRobotPlatform/assets/11735886/f4a7ead1-3a4a-428f-946e-b021bfd83857)